siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Insert

-This allows events to be inserted in to windows.
+This allows events to be inserted into windows.
 This is similar to inserting events into streams.

 **Syntax**